-PARADIGM OF MOTIVATION: EDUCATORS EMPOWER STUDENTS TO LEAD THEIR OWN LEARNING
+PARADIGM OF MOTIVATION:

+EDUCATORS EMPOWER STUDENTS TO LEAD THEIR OWN LEARNING

 Brookside Charter School is committed to furthering the development of the whole child.
-Brookside Charter School students (K-5) are offered exploratory classes daily that allow them to further their creativity and active learning.
+Brookside Charter School students (K-8) are offered exploratory classes daily that allow them to further their creativity and active learning.
 Students in Kindergarten through 5th grade will attend Art Studio, Cooperative Learning, PE, Library, Leadership and Technology courses throughout the school year.

-Drumline | Grades 6-8

-Credit | Semester
+MUSIC Drums on Line Grades 6-8 Credit Semester